pk-fr/yakpro-po/README.md

 Free, Open Source, Published under the MIT License.

-This tool parses php with the best existing php parser [PHP-Parser 4.x](https://github.com/nikic/PHP-Parser/tree/4.x/), which is an awesome php parsing library written by [nikic](https://github.com/nikic).
+This tool parses php with the best existing php parser [PHP-Parser 5.x](https://github.com/nikic/PHP-Parser/tree/master/), which is an awesome php parsing library written by [nikic](https://github.com/nikic).

 You just have to download the zip archive and uncompress it under the PHP-Parser subdirectory, or make a git clone ...

-### Warning:
+> [!WARNING]
-    yakpro-po 2.x works on PhpParser 4.x
+> yakpro-po 3.x works on PhpParser 5.x
-    it will run on php >= 7.0, obfuscating code for php 5.2 to php 7.3
+> it will run on php >= 7.4, obfuscating code for php 7.0 to php 8.x
+>
+> If you are running php 7.0 or higher for parsing php 5.2 to 8.3,
+> Please use unsupported [yakpro-po 2.x](https://github.com/pk-fr/yakpro-po/tree/2.x) which works on 4.x branch of PhpParser.
+>

-    If you are running php 5.3 or higher,
+> If you are running php 5.3 or higher,
-    Please use unsupported [yakpro-po 1.x](https://github.com/pk-fr/yakpro-po/tree/1.x) which works on 1.x branch of PhpParser.
+> Please use unsupported [yakpro-po 1.x](https://github.com/pk-fr/yakpro-po/tree/1.x) which works on 1.x branch of PhpParser.

+> [!CAUTION]
+> Backward Compatibility Break in yakpro-po.cnf :
+> $conf->parser_mode possible values have changed :
+> before: 'PREFER_PHP7', 'PREFER_PHP5', 'ONLY_PHP7', 'ONLY_PHP5'
+> now   : 'HOST_VERSION', 'NEWEST_VERSION', or version number like '8.1'
+> refer to PHP-Parser documentation for meaning...

 The yakpro-po.cnf self-documented file contains many configuration options!